 I am happy to respond to your questions regarding the accounting changes that the new banker has requested.
 It is important that you realize that the needs of the banker are different than your needs.
-The bank is interested in your ability to make loan payments therefore wants to know your future cash flows as well as if you cannot pay back the loan and the value of any collateral.
+The bank is interested in your ability to make loan payments; therefore, the banker wants to assess future cash flows, collateral and your ability to pay back the loan.

 First, there is the issue of moving to the accrual basis.
 While it's true that, ultimately, what you earn is the net cash in your pocket, the cash basis of accounting doesn't wholly capture all of the cash flows that will happen in the future.
-Your banker wants to know what liabilities you'll have to pay in the coming months (and years), and what cash you currently are owed that will be collected in the future weeks or months.
+Your banker wants to know what liabilities you'll have to pay in the coming months (and years), and what amounts you currently are owed that will be collected in the future weeks or months.
 The accrual method really gives a clear picture of future "cash flow".